-The transcendental motive of a surface or nice threefold $X$ (see \cite[Hypothesis 7.1]{Kahn2021} for the meaning of \enquote{nice}) is a summand of $\mf{h}(X)$ whose isomorphism class is canonically defined, and which in some sense contains the most subtle part of the Chow groups and cohomology of $X$.
-The results we have developed thus far allow us to compute the transcendental motives of $E^2$ and $E^3$, where $E$ is a ordinary CM elliptic curve over an arbitrary field $k$.
+The transcendental motive of a surface or a nice\footnote{See \cite[Hypothesis 7.1]{Kahn2021} for the meaning of \enquote{nice}.} threefold $X$ is a summand of $\mf{h}(X)$ whose isomorphism class is canonically defined, and which in some sense contains the most subtle part of the Chow groups and cohomology of $X$.
+The results we have developed thus far allow us to compute the transcendental motives of $E^2$ and $E^3$, where $E$ is an ordinary CM elliptic curve over an arbitrary field $k$.

 We will begin by reviewing the definitions and properties of transcendental motives.
 We caution that our references for transcendental motives, \cite{Kahn_Murre_Pedrini_2007} and \cite{Kahn2021}, use different conventions from ours.
 Their results are phrased in terms of covariant motives, meaning that they work in the opposite category of our $\mc{M}_\sim(k)_L$.
 They also use the opposite sign convention for Tate twists.
 We will translate to our preferred conventions when stating their results.